core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 clients need not concern themselves with body integrity and thus the Request-Tag.

 Body integrity is largely independent from replay protection:
-When no replay protection is available (which is optional in DTLS), a full block-wise exchange may be replayed, but by adhering to the above, no blocks will be mixed up.
+When no replay protection is available (it is optional in DTLS), a full block-wise operation may be replayed, but by adhering to the above, no operations will be mixed up.
 <!-- the other direction was covered already, see core-coap-attacks -->
 The only link between body integrity and replay protection is that without replay protection, recycling is not possible.